loopnlearn/loopbuildscripts/README.md

 2. Copy/Paste selected code into terminal (use copy icon, bottom right):
 3. Hit Enter and follow prompts

-#### branches other than main
+#### Branches other than main

-Each command below has an export command to select the correct branch.
-This will be cleaned up prior to merge to main.
-Not that the export sets an enviroment variable that remains set (and used) until it it cleared.
+Each command below has an export command to select the correct branch from loopbuildscripts.
+This will be modified prior to merge to main.
+Note that the export sets an enviroment variable that remains set (and used) until it it cleared.

 #### Scripts included in Build-Select-Script